-On a principal committee, non-voting members are appointed by the President and the members of the relevant committee at the beginning of the States four-year term at the end of an open recruitment process.
+On a principal committee, non-voting members are appointed by the President and the members of the relevant committee usually at the beginning of the States four-year term at the end of an open recruitment process.
 Roles are advertised via a media release, or a print ad, or both.
 Vacancies are also promoted on social media.
 More about the recruitment process.

-Once the committee has made its choice, it submits the name(s) to the States of Deliberation for information.
+Once the committee has made its choice, it submits the name(s) to the States of Deliberation in a Billet for information.

 If you wish to be considered as a non-voting member you need to be ready when committees are being formed at the beginning of a new States term.
-You could wait for roles to be advertised but if there is a particular committee you are interested in and make a personal approach to its President once it is clear who that is likely to be.
+You could wait for roles to be advertised but if there is a particular committee you are interested in it is worth making a personal approach to its President once it is clear who that is likely to be.

 You can resign at any time.
 The committee is under no obligation to replace you.
 You will stand down at the end of the four year States term alongside the rest of your committee.